Mindful Living Creates Happiness – Spirituality

 Our thoughts occur spontaneously as an automatic process arising from the body’s software, with the brain acting like the CPU of a computer consolidating the information taken in through our 5 senses and creating perceptions that form the experiences we’re having in any given moment.

-Though imperceptible to us at the macroscopic level of our senses, everything, yes everything we see, taste, touch, hear, or smell, even solid objects, are vibrating.
-Light is a vibrational frequency detected by rods and cones in our retina that send a signal along the optic nerve to the occipital lobe of our brain which interprets it as shapes, shades, and colors to create sight.
-Sound is the vibration of air, or vibrational frequencies that upon vibrating the tympanic membrane of our ear, vibrates the three delicate bones of the inner ear, the incus, malleus, and the stapes.
+Though imperceptible to us at the macroscopic level of our senses, everything, yes everything we see, taste, touch, hear, or smell, even solid objects, is vibrating.
+Light is a vibrational frequency detected by rods and cones in our retina that send a signal (bioelectric action potential gradient waves) along the optic nerve to the occipital lobe of our brain which interprets it as shapes, shades, and colors to create sight.
+Sound is the vibration of air, or vibrational frequencies that upon vibrating the tympanic membrane of our ear, vibrates the three delicate bones of the inner ear, the incus, malleus, and the stapes, interpreted as sound.
+(And no a tree falling in the forest with no observer, doesn’t make a sound.
+Sound requires a receiver.)
 These vibrations are converted through nerve conduction into sound by the temporal lobe of the brain.
-Taste and smells?
+Tastes and smells?
 Again, both occur in tandem and are various vibratory frequencies of chemicals interpreted by the receptors in the tongue and the nose that are sent along the glossopharyngeal nerve to the olfactory cortex and are interpreted as a range of tastes and smells.
 All tactile senses are vibratory as well.